 For all of radio's accomplishments, only a portion of the electronic media's potential had been demonstrated.
 Radio could only reach one of the senses; if sight could be added to sound, the appeal of electronic communications could be greatly enhanced.
-The dream had long been there; the idea of electrically transmitting and receiving visual images existed before even radio was a practical reality.
+The dream had long been there; the idea of electrically transmitting and receiving visual images existed even before radio was a practical reality.
 In 1879, readers of the English magazine Punch were presented with an illustration of a couple watching a tennis match being shown on a large screen over their fireplace.
-Three years later, a French artist drew equally prescient illustrations that depicted people viewing television screens filled with pictures of distant lectures, wars, and even girlie shows.3 And in 1907 in the pages of Scientific American, the term "television" appeared for the first time in print.
+Three years later, a French artist drew equally prescient illustrations that depicted people viewing television screens filled with pictures of distant lectures, wars, and even girlie shows.
+And in 1907, in the pages of Scientific American, the term "television" appeared for the first time in print.

 A substantial amount of inventive activity took place in the 1920s on both sides of the Atlantic as inventors, government agencies, and private firms sought to make television a practical reality.
-The British Broadcasting Corporation took an early lead in 1929 when it began to transmit half-hour television programs five days a week.
+The British Broadcasting Corporation (BBC) took an early lead in 1929 when it began to transmit halfhour television programs five days a week.
 The technology employed by the BBC used an electromechanical system in which a rotating disc was used to convert electrical signals into visible images.
 This technology had many drawbacks, not the least of which was that it required extremely high levels of illumination.

-Attention therefore turned to the development of all-electronic methods of transmission and reception.
-These efforts were boosted by a series of fundamental discoveries and inventions that began to occur at the end of the nineteenth century.
+By 1937, the BBC abandoned electro-mechanical television in favor of an all-electronic system.
+The genesis of this technology went all the way back to a series of fundamental discoveries and inventions that began at the end of the nineteenth century.
 Most important of these was the cathode ray tube.
 This device was based on a principle, discovered by Ferdinand Braun in 1897, that a beam of electrons moving along a closed tube could be deflected by a magnet.
 In Russia, Boris Rosing used this tube for television reception by placing a screen of photoelectric cells in the tube and activating them with moving electrons.

 This was only a laboratory demonstration and not a complete system of sending and receiving television images.
-A crucial step was taken by Vladimir Zworykin, a Russian émigré who had served as an assistant to Rosing while a student at the Institute of Technology in St. Petersburg.
+An important step was taken by Vladimir Zworykin, a Russian émigré who had served as an assistant to Rosing while a student at the Institute of Technology in St. Petersburg.
 After coming to the United States, he was employed by Westinghouse and then by the Radio Corporation of America (RCA), where he worked on television in addition to a number of other projects.
-In 1928 he produced the first workable electronic television camera, which he called the "iconoscope."
+In 1928, he produced the first workable electronic television camera, which he called the "iconoscope."
 It employed a screen made up of thousands of individual elements that took on an electrical charge when they were struck by light reflected from the object whose image was to be transmitted.
 The screen was rapidly scanned by a beam from an electron gun, which resulted in an electrical discharge that was amplified and transmitted to the receiver.
-The receiver then reconstructed these electrical discharges into points of light on the television screen.4
+The receiver then reconstructed these electrical discharges into points of light on the television screen.